heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 Previously, I worked at [SNU FactCheck Center](https://factcheck.snu.ac.kr/home/about), the first and only fact-checking platform in South Korea.

 ### 👉 My Research
-My research is at the intersection of journalism, media, and technology.
-I study the <b>multifaceted impacts of emerging technologies and media, including AI systems and digital platforms,</b> on people, industries, and society.
-My research aims to ensure that people have access to fair and democratic information systems by studying ways the media and tech industries can communicate better with the public.
-I am passionate about my research because of its implications for justice and democracy.
-I'm a communication scholar by training, and I believe <b>how we communicate impacts and harms matters a lot</b>.
-Here are the projects I'm currently working on:
-- Public discourses of ethical issues around AI systems (dissertation project)
-- Public opinion of platform governance
+I study how strategic actors communicate about emerging media and technology and their multifaceted impacts on people, industries, and society.
+During my years in the PhD program, I have been focusing on artificial intelligence (AI) systems and digital platforms.
+I believe how different actors (e.g., tech companies, government agencies, media, civil society, publics) strategically communicate impacts and harms makes a big difference, and I am passionate about my research because of its implications for justice and democracy.
+The aim of my research program is to make sure that the voice of the publics are not marginalized and meaningfully heard in these conversations around media and technology.
+My research program largely includes the following themes:

+- Artificial Intelligence (AI) Ethics
-- Reporting harms and biases of AI systems
+- Harms and Biases of AI Systems
-- Digital harms of transnational platform ecosystems
+- Digital Harms of Transnational Platform Ecosystems
-- Impacts of emerging media and technologies on journalism

 I approach my research with a ["social science salsa-dancing,"](https://www.hup.harvard.edu/catalog.php?isbn=9780674048218) perspective, using a diverse set of computational, quantitative, and qualitative methods.